 Citizen Action and the Political Response

 There is increasing public concern about the twin crises of nature and climate.
 Since the lone ‘school strike for climate’ protest by Greta Thunberg in August 2018, over 1 million students have gone on strike.
 On 15 April 2019, Extinction Rebellion – a socio-political movement which uses nonviolent resistance to protest against climate breakdown, biodiversity loss, and the risk of human extinction and ecological collapse – began multiple days of action in cities all over the world.
-I joined them in London, where Toast’s visionary founder Tristram Stuart had also set up Feeding the 5000 style events to create delicious meals for all from food that would otherwise be wasted.
+Toast co-founder Tristram Stuart had also set up Feeding the 5000 style events to create delicious meals for all from food that would otherwise be wasted.

 The movement demands that governments:

 1. Tell the truth by declaring a climate and ecological emergency, working with other institutions to communicate the urgency for change.